choderalab/protons/docs/modules/calibration.rst

 Advanced calibration options
 ****************************

-Keyword arguments supplied to the :py:meth:`constph.constph.ProtonDrive` class can be used to tweak the calibration settings.
+Keyword arguments supplied to the :py:meth:`protons.ProtonDrive` class can be used to tweak the calibration settings.
 This feature is recommended for experts only.
 The calibration settings are passed to this function:

-.. automethod::  constph.calibration.CalibrationSystem.sams_till_converged
+.. automethod::  protons.calibration.CalibrationSystem.sams_till_converged